- Recognize the emotions associated with suspecting abuse and reporting child abuse or neglect.

 - Remember that mental health and physical health are interrelated.
 Take the time to exercise and eat well, and seek out opportunities for relaxation, meditation, or prayer.

-- Work with your program manager to establish when you can take time away from your program.
+- Work with your Program Manager to establish when you can take time away from your program.
 Taking time off work is important for your well-being, so be proactive about securing the personal time you need and deserve.

 Knowledge of Child Development

-- Complete courses on the Virtual Lab School that are assigned to you and talk to your program manager about additional trainings that you can complete to enhance your knowledge of child development.
+- Complete courses on the Virtual Lab School that are assigned to you and talk to your Program Manager about additional trainings that you can complete to enhance your knowledge of child development.

 - Seek out resources in your community and online.
 There are a variety of tools available from reputable agencies, such as the Centers for Disease Control and Prevention.
 The CDC has compiled easily accessible information about developmental milestones.
 You can also find information at educational resource centers.